 Together with partners, UNICEF works to give every child an equitable chance in life.

-We call for Governments to recognize child poverty as a national policy priority and protect children from its most devastating effects.
-We support countries’ efforts to assess both monetary and multidimensional child poverty – measures of deprivation that go beyond income – and to address them through policies, programmes and budgets.
+We call for governments to recognize child poverty as a national policy priority and protect children from its most devastating effects.
+We support countries’ efforts to assess monetary and multidimensional child poverty – measures of deprivation that go beyond income – and to address them through regulations, programmes and budgets.